 And my third memorable moment was sipping a cocktail in the gardens overlooking the beach on the first night.
-The sunsets quite early here, so we continued to sip as the and stars came out.
-I had terrible jet lag, but the swishing of the waves on the shore and the distant Hawaiian tunes made that particular evening rather lovely, regardless of my poorly head and body!
+The sunsets are quite early here, so we continued to sip as the and stars came out.
+I had terrible jet lag, but the swishing of the waves on the shore and the distant Hawaiian tunes made that evening rather lovely, regardless of my poor head and body!

-The historical setting and the old-fashioned architecture make the Moana Surfrider such a special choice in Waikiki.
+The historical setting and the old-fashioned architecture make the Moana Surfrider a special choice in Waikiki.
 The hotel was actually built in 1901, and the lobby is in the original colonial building.
-You enter, bypassing the decked front porch lined with white wooden rocking chairs, and you step into the perfectly restored lobby.
+You enter, bypassing the decked front porch lined with white wooden rocking chairs, and step into the perfectly restored lobby.
 Enormous tropical flower displays scent the lobby, and guests are greeted with a lei and a glass of fruit juice.
 Rooms are, unfortunately, less noteworthy.

-The historic and diamond rooms lack a balcony, and although pleasant, they don’t enable you to sit out and enjoy the views.
+The historic and diamond rooms lack a balcony, and although pleasant, they don’t let you sit out and enjoy the views.
 The best rooms here are the more modern Tower Ocean Front and Ocean View Rooms with incredible vistas.
 If you are not bothered about a balcony, the Historic Banyan Ocean rooms are also cute.

 The location, right in the center of Waikiki beach with direct beach access, means that you couldn’t be more central.
-The pool is small, but the hotel’s location and overall upkeep are superb, making it a great hotel choice in Waikiki.
-Book with our Luxury Travel Concierge for advice, discounts and offers at this hotel.
+The pool is small, but the hotel’s location and upkeep are superb, making it a great hotel choice in Waikiki.
+Book with our Luxury Travel Concierge for advice, discounts, and offers at this hotel.

-Access to the beach club lounge may actually save you cash even though there is a steep price tag of around $100 USD per room per night.
-This is actually the going rate for club lounge access on Waikiki, and as this lounge is so nice, we think this offers a great deal.
+Access to the beach club lounge may save you cash even though there is a steep price tag of around $100 USD per room per night.
+This is the going rate for club lounge access on Waikiki, and as this lounge is so nice, we think this offers a great deal.